The problem

 ticketing is broken.

-An $85B industry built around intermediaries who profit at the expense of fans, artists, and venues.
+A $60B online-ticketing industry — part of a $652B global live-events market projected to reach $1.17T by 2032 — built around intermediaries who profit at the expense of fans, artists, and venues.
 Scalpers extract profits.
 Platforms act as gatekeepers.
 Ownership doesn’t exist.
 Data is opaque.
 The entire system needs to be rebuilt — not patched.

 The structural problems no app can patch.